-I would love to help…but I can’t.
-I used to say yes to these types of requests on occasion, but that opened up a floodgate of requests I couldn’t manage.
-Due to time constraints (my full-time job, writing schedule and family/other obligations) and legal reasons, I can’t address such requests any more, as much as I wish for your success.
+I used to say yes to such requests on occasion, but that opened up a floodgate of requests I couldn’t manage.
+Due to time constraints (my full-time job, writing schedule and family/other obligations) and legal reasons, I can’t, as much as I wish for your success.
 If it makes you feel better, those times in the past when I did review someone’s manuscript and/or introduced someone to a rep and/or met up to chat about publishing was not at all like me handing over a key — in fact, quite the opposite was true, as there was a LOT more work to do.